eduard-cc/boards-web/README.md

 # Boards Web

-The web application for Boards, a project management and collaboration platform.
-Ideal for both team and solo projects, it allows users to track tasks and ensures a smooth workflow.
-Try it out [here](https://eduard-cc.github.io/boards-web/).
+The [web application](https://eduard-cc.github.io/boards-web/) for Boards, a project management and collaboration platform.

 ## API